Adobe InDesign Reviews& Product Details

 - Scale objects: easily scale objects.

-- Create sections: Create sections for better page layout.
+- Create sections: Create sections for a better page layout.

 - Master page: The master page layout enables you to put objects across multiple pages.